TomPace101/nanopore_diffusion/src/simproc/tutorial.rst

 The ``locators`` module helps to define a consistent set of file and folder names, and automatically calculate path strings based on this defined structure for a given request.

+A locator can be provided for request attribute that is specified as a "Path".

 The file structure for the data files starts at a designated "top folder", which can be indicated with the environment variable ``TOPFOLDER``.
 If this environment variable is not defined,